BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 Up from here, when the weather is clear or sunny and you have a Rose Incense in your bag, you can talk to **Budew** on the wall to obtain it.

-Enter the top left house when you're ready for a battle with the guy who stole our $500 Pokémon!
+Enter the top left house when you're ready for a battle with the guy who stole our $500 Pokemon!
 Not just him though, you gotta fight both him and the initial salesman.
 What a snake!

 !dbattle(["Arnie", :StreetRat, 0], ["Milhouse", :FISHERMAN, 0])

-However, they don't actually have our purchased Pokémon, so we'll just have to continue this quest later.
+However, they don't actually have our purchased Pokemon, so we'll just have to continue this quest later.

 Head down and enter the tall building to your right.
 Inside, two suspicious people will see you and run off.
 Back in the Igglybuff lady's house you'll have to defeat them.